-Why we are creating an outcomes framework
+Why we are creating an Outcomes Framework

 The department‘s goal is for all children and young people with disability in NSW public schools to thrive academically and socially, develop good physical, mental and emotional health, and gain the skills to live a fulfilling, independent life post-school.

+Our approach to creating the Outcomes Framework is grounded in research and student voice from consultations conducted with students with disability, their parents and carers, and educators.
 Hearing the voices of students is an important part of creating this approach and meeting our commitment to building a more inclusive education system where every student is known, valued and cared for.